v4n00/sr-booster/README.md

 This small application was created to simulate ranked matches in the game [SpeedRunners](https://store.steampowered.com/app/207140/SpeedRunners/) in order to gain points automatically.

-The application is meant to be ran on a Raspberry Pi.

 ## Requirements

 - two (or more) steam accounts that have SpeedRunners